rustamgasanov/blog/source/_posts/2014-11-16-adapter-design-pattern-usage-in-rails-application-on-examples.markdown

 @service.tweet_create(content, options)
 ```

-We are now have all the stuff, related to interaction with gem(and thus with Twitter API) in single place.
+We are now have all the stuff, related to interaction with gem(and thus with Twitter API) in one place.
 It is now easy to add new methods or to upgrade a gem version, since all we will have to do is to add new adapter.
 All the calls in app to service will remain the same.

 ### Conclusion